leatonm/RobloxExample/README.md

 Feel free to customize the appearance of the chat bubble by modifying the BillboardGui and TextLabel properties in the createChatBubble function to match your desired visual style.

-Remember to handle any potential errors or edge cases and adapt the code to fit your specific game and character setup.

 #API Key?
 ![image](https://github.com/leatonm/RobloxExample/assets/41974737/ae7bc082-cdf0-4a44-99ca-938cda18a6ec)